UserMarekDrag/MovieMate-frontend/README.md

 The frontend is configured to interact seamlessly with the backend, ensuring a smooth user experience.

+## Backend Repository

+The backend repository contains the server-side code for the MovieMade application.
+It uses Python and Django to handle API requests and communicate with the PostgreSQL database.

+For instructions on setting up and running the backend, please refer to the [MovieMate-backend repository](https://github.com/UserMarekDrag/MovieMate-backend).

 ## License

 The MovieMate project is open-source, released under the MIT License.
 You are free to use, modify, and distribute the code as per the terms of the license.